-Administrative procedure for the Researcher Project calls in 2021
+Administrative procedure for the Researcher Project calls in 2022

-First, the applications are assessed by a set of referee panels composed on the basis of the research content of the applications, regardless of which topic(s) the applicant has selected.
+- The applications are first assessed by a set of referee panels assembled based on the scientific scope of the applications.
+This is independent of which topic the applicant has selected.

-The Research Council then considers the application’s relevance to the topic(s) selected by the applicant.
+- The Research Council then considers the application’s relevance to the topic selected by the applicant.

 Click on the boxes below to open them and see a more detailed description of the various elements of the administrative procedure: